HL7/fhir-gender-harmony/input/pagecontent/model.md

 The RSG model includes source information so that the definition of “X” in a driver’s license can be found if necessary and the jurisdiction can be recorded.

-**Definition:**  Recorded sex or gender (RSG) information includes the various sex and gender concepts that are often used in existing systems but are known to NOT represent a gender identity, sex parameter for clinical use, or attributes related to sexuality, such as sexual orientation, sexual activity, or sexual attraction.
+**Definition:**  Recorded Sex or Gender (RSG) information includes the various sex and gender concepts that are often used in existing systems but are known to NOT represent a Gender Identity, Sex Parameter for Clinical Use, or attributes related to sexuality, such as sexual orientation, sexual activity, or sexual attraction.

-**Usage Note:** If a medical system needs to exchange a single internal field labeled “sex” which, over time, has been used to capture both sex and gender, recorded sex or gender may be an appropriate way to exchange such data.
+**Usage Note:** If a medical system needs to exchange a single internal field labeled “sex” which, over time, has been used to capture both sex and gender, Recorded Sex or Gender may be an appropriate way to exchange such data.

-Note that administrative gender, administrative sex, and sex assigned at birth are exchanged today, but are not gender identity (GI) or sex parameter for clinical use (SPCU), and thus are examples of recorded sex or gender (RSG).
+Note that administrative gender, administrative sex, and sex assigned at birth are exchanged today, but are not Gender Identity (GI) or Sex Parameter for Clinical Use (SPCU), and thus are examples of Recorded Sex or Gender (RSG).
 It is expected that these existing concepts may be exchanged using established methods.

 **Cardinality:** 0..n